LEEYJ1021/Industry_Academia_Collaboration/README.md

    - **Meeting Strategy Choice**: Define simulation strategy
    - **Feedback Integration**: Review and refine iterations

-2. **Final Output.json (Releases)**
+2. **Final Output.json**
-   The complete R&D proposal will be saved in the working directory.
+   The complete R&D proposal will be saved as Final_Output.json in the Releases section for your convenience, along with additional documentation.

 ---